-40 Strategies and Steps to Success in Anything You Do
+40 Strategies and Steps to Get Motivated

 All of us at one point or another have promised ourselves that we’re going to make a change in life and sworn that it will be different.

-Why Remaining Motivated is Challenging?
+Why Self Motivation is Challenging?

 This weight loss effort won’t be like all the ones that have gone before.
 This time, you will succeed in losing 20 pounds and you’ll do it by overhauling your diet and hitting the gym regularly.
 A few weeks into it, you’ve lost all motivation and given up on your big changes.
 You wonder how other people do it, and the answer is, quite simply, through drive and motivation.